NVIDIA/NeMo-RL/docs/design-docs/uv.md

 ## Why `uv`?

+`uv` brings the following key advantages to our Python development workflow:

 ### Speed and Efficiency

 - Written in Rust, making it significantly faster than traditional Python package managers.